chortingg/Tic-Tac-Toe-in-C/README.md

 It contains a menu, which allows user to choose multiplayer mode, to see their highscore, or to exit.
 (I plan on adding a Human VS Computer mode in the near future, and being able to let players edit their names in highscores just like in classic games.)

-This is part of fulfilling the module's expectations to write a code which has loops, functions, data validation, user-exit, and which is well-structured with indentations.
+This is part of fulfilling the module's expectations to write a code which has loops, functions, data validation, user-exit, and which is well-structured with indentations and to create a project for myself that is fun.